Priyadj/Mini-First-Project/readme.md

 <h2>Reference</h2>
         https://www.bobbooks.co.uk/blog-post/20-essential-photography-tips-for-beginners-1

-    <p>Most code used are open source and is picked up from different-different website</p>
+    Most code used are open source and is picked up from different-different website

     Thank you!!